-The provision recognised and disclosed in note 21 is primarily comprised of fire safety property costs and the potential repayment of charges linked to an ongoing legal challenge.
+The provision recognised and disclosed in note 21 is primarily comprised of fire safety property costs.

 The provision for Fire Safety property costs is based on management judgement that we have both a legal and constructive obligation to undertake corrective remedial works.
 Management have considered realistic alternatives and have come to the judgement these do not represent viable alternatives to settling the obligation for Curo.